schoeberl/librelane/docs/source/usage/writing_custom_steps.md

 Otherwise, you're basically free to write any logic you desire, with one exception:

-* If you're running a terminal subprocess you'd like to have OpenLane manage the logs for, please use {meth}`openlane.steps.Step.run_subprocess`, passing \*args and \*\*kwargs.
+* If you're running a terminal subprocess you'd like to have LibreLane manage the logs for, please use {meth}`librelane.steps.Step.run_subprocess`, passing \*args and \*\*kwargs.
 It will manage
   I/O for the process, and allow the creation of report files straight from the logs- more on that later.